connectall/ua-kubernetes/Readme.md

 ## Define application links
 * Create an application link in ConnectALL between Kubernetes and a destination application of your choice
-* Two types of deployment are supported.
-1) The 'Deployment' issue type allows the user to map the image and replicas field to start up a simple container.
+* Two types of deployment are supported:
+** The 'Deployment' issue type allows the user to map the image and replicas field to start up a simple container.
 Note the title field of the issue is usually mapped to the name of the deployment.
 All three labels must be provided.
-2) The "Deployment By Json" issue type allows a more complex container to be deployed.
-The 'Deployment JSON' field has the deployment yaml converted to json format.
+** The "Deployment By Json" issue type allows a more complex container to be deployed.
+The 'Deploymnent JSON' field has the deployment yaml converted to json format.
 You can use the web site https://www.convertjson.com/yaml-to-json.htm to assist with the conversion'.
 Note the issue title field must also be mapped to the deployment name, and must match the name in the json.
 * Navigate to `Configuration -> Connections` screen and create a new connection to Kubernetes using `https://localhost:8081` as the endpoint (or whatever the port that your kubernetes proxy is running on)
 * In the Entity mapping tab under Advanced Properties choose "Sync Type" as POLL